 - Put on bookbag and carry to car/bus stop/school

-When kids have to get out the door or start school by a certain time, the morning can feel very rushed, planning in some extra time to slow down and adjust more slowly to waking up can make a huge difference in how their agitation and sensitivity.
+When kids have to get out the door or start school by a certain time, the morning can feel very rushed, so planning in some extra time to slow down and adjust more slowly to waking up can make a huge difference in their agitation and sensitivity.

 Morning Sensory Routine for School Aged Kids #2